ksashi95/MS-Excel/README.md

 # Excel Functions and Features

-This repository contains a list of Excel functions and features that I have learned during my Excel course.
-Each function or feature is accompanied by examples to demonstrate its usage.
+This repository contains examples and explanations for various Excel functions, features, and tasks that I've learned during my Excel course.
+Whether you're a beginner looking to learn Excel or an experienced user seeking a refresher, you'll find useful information and practical examples here.

 ## Contents